 I serve students in Southgate.

 I am a sophomore at Duke.
 Currently I am undecided on my major, but I intend on pursing something in the field of social sciences and/or humanities.
 I am passionate about writing, so whichever field I dive into, I want to fine tune my critical thinking and analytical skills.

-I serve students housed in Randolph.
+I serve students in Alspaugh.

-I serve students in Trinity.
+I serve students in GA.